3rd-Eden/useragent/README.md

   behaviour.
 - `agent.os` is now an `OperatingSystem` instance with version numbers.
 If you still a string only representation do `agent.os.toString()`.
+- `semver` has been removed from the dependencies, so if you are using the `require('useragent/features')` you need to add it to your own dependencies

 #### Upgrading from 0.1.2 to 1.0.0